 Do not open the engine hood while the engine is running.
-Rotating fan, fan belt and high temperature components can cause personal injury.
 Check and service the engine after it has been stopped and temperatures have cooled.

-Opening the engine hood
+■ Opening the engine hood

-- 1. Insert the starter switch key and turn it counterclockwise to unlock. - 2.
-Pull the engine hood lever to release the lock, and then the engine hood opens. - 3.
-The engine food fully opens to be locked with the stopper rod.
+- 1. Insert the starter switch key and turn it counterclockwise to unlock the engine hood. - 2.
+Pull the engine hood lever to release the engine hood, and it will open. - 3.
+When the engine hood is fully open, lock it in that position with the stopper rod.